JeremyBYU/polylidar/README.md

 ## Demo

 You can see a demo in action py running `python tests/visualize.py`.
-Requires `matplotlib descartes seaborn`.
+Requires `matplotlib descartes`.

 ## API